BoykovaAntonyna/nikita-kickstarter/WHY-NOT.md

 Those are tasks for a release script, and should be made on a build server.

+## Why no extra prefix for Layout blocks?
+Maybe `l-` or `lb-`?

+Visually it's not that easy to figure the difference between a lowercase l and a 1.
+But this is not the main reason.

+Since those layout blocks are already prefixed with `b-page-` there is no reason to prefix them with an additional prefix.

 ## Why don't you remove the prefix from page, main, nav, header, aside, footer classes?